daniel-pompa/typescript-basics/README.md

 ## Learning goals

-In this exercises you will apply:
+In this exercise you will apply:

 - The different data types that exist in TypeScript
 - Functions